ReeceGoding/Frustration-One-Year-With-R/README.md

     reader straight to its relevant section.
 Its only true fault is its age.
 I wish that I could claim that this document is a sequel to it, but I’m writing to review rather than advise.
--   After publishing this review, I skimmed a handful of books by John Chambers.
+    -   Update: After publishing this review, I skimmed a handful of books by John Chambers.
 There were some gems in them and I’ve mentioned them where needed, but I don’t expect that I will ever read those books closely.
 I read them far too quickly for me to be able to say anything insightful, but I will confess that I feel fundamentally opposed to any programming textbooks that lack exercises.
 -   Made minor contributions to open source R projects.

 At minimum, I can say with confidence that unless I happen to pick up an